+Struggling with hair loss during menopause?
 Hair loss (also known as androgenic alopecia) is a common part of the ageing process in both men and women.
 Hair isn’t biologically essential and in the majority of cases, thinning shouldn’t be cause for any major health concern.
-But the psychological impacts of androgenic alopecia can be significant: research shows that those affected by hair-loss have higher levels of anxiety and depression and also experience grief, lower self esteem, poorer quality of life and poorer body image.
+But the psychological impacts can be significant.
+Research shows that those with hair loss have higher levels of anxiety and depression.
+They also experience grief, lower self-esteem, poorer quality of life and poorer body image.

-All is not lost!
+But all is not lost!
 While one study has shown that 55% of women experiencing hair-loss displayed symptoms of depression, of that same group 89% experienced significant improvements in these symptoms following treatment.
-Read on to discover why our hair thins as we age and what we can do to tackle both the physical and emotional symptoms:
+Read on to discover about menopause and hair loss and what we can do to tackle both the physical and emotional symptoms.

 What causes hair loss?

-The reason that women experience increased hair loss and thinning during the menopause is because of the dip in oestrogen levels.
-Oestrogen is thought to play a protective role, preventing the conversion of testosterone into the follicle-shrinking DHT.
+The reason that women experience increased hair loss and thinning during the menopause is because of the dip in estrogen levels.
+Estrogen is thought to play a protective role, preventing the conversion of testosterone into the follicle-shrinking DHT.

 Stress can also make matters worse.
-Studies have noted that this may be another reason why menopausal women are more likely to experience hair loss; they’re also more likely to experience external stress factors such as the death of a parent.
+Researchers think that this may be another reason why menopausal women are more likely to experience hair loss; they’re also more likely to experience external stress factors such as the death of a parent.

 How can we recognise androgenic alopecia?

 Female androgenic alopecia is characterised by a diffused thinning of hair over the crown of the head.
 Women might notice a widening of their natural hair parting or a less full ponytail.
-However, if hair-loss more closely resembles male-pattern balding (a receding hair line, for example), this might be a sign of a different hormonal condition such as polycystic ovarian syndrome.
+However, if hair-loss more closely resembles male-pattern balding (a receding hair line, for example), this might be a sign of a different hormonal condition such as polycystic ovary syndrome (PCOS).
 Other symptoms of PCOS include weight gain, acne, excessive facial hair growth and irregular periods.

-Eating foods rich in phyto-oestrogens (flax seeds, soya milk and tofu, for example) can also help boost oestrogen levels.
-These foods must be eaten daily and in significant quantities (ie. at each mealtime) if they are to have a meaningful impact.
+Eating foods rich in phytoestrogens (flax seeds, soya milk and tofu, for example) can also help boost estrogen levels.
+Eat these foods daily and in significant quantities (ie. at each mealtime) to have a meaningful impact.

 Applying 2% or 5% minoxidil solution daily may help to slow down the progression of hair loss and partially restore hair growth in some women.
 When applied to the scalp, minoxidil works by increasing blood supply to the area, bolstering the follicles with the nutrients they need to prevent shrinking.
 The treatment can be purchased over-the-counter and must be used for six months for any visible results.
-It’s important to note that minoxidil only works for as long as it is used and the sooner treatment is begun, the better the chance of success.
+It’s important to note that minoxidil only works for as long as it is used.
+The sooner treatment begins, the better the chance of success.

 A more invasive but highly effective treatment, hair transplants work by extracting tiny hair follicles and transplanting them into the affected areas.
 The treatments are expensive but have high success rates and produce natural-looking – and permanent – results.